 4. Memorize new words

-One of the simplest ways to improve your vocabulary is to memorize new words each day.
+One of the simplest ways to improve your vocabulary is by memorizing new words daily.
 You can do this by looking up an English word in a dictionary, reading the definition, and noting down the word in your notebook.
-You can also use flashcards with the words you’ve’ learned.
+You can also use flashcards with the words you’ve learned.

 5. Practice new vocabulary by using it in a sentence